 So what’s the bottom line on coffee’s role in heart health, specifically irregular heart rhythms?

-“The available research suggests that caffeine in doses typically consumed, about 400 mg a day or about five cups of coffee, does not provoke arrhythmias,” says Helga Van Herle, MD, MS, associate professor of clinical medicine at the Keck School of Medicine of USC and a cardiologist at Keck Medicine of USC.
+“The available research suggests that caffeine in doses typically consumed, about 400 mg a day or about five cups of coffee, does not provoke arrhythmias,” says Helga Van Herle, MD, MS, a cardiologist at Keck Medicine of USC and associate professor of clinical medicine at the Keck School of Medicine of USC.

 Coffee’s impact on your overall heart health

 Recent research, including a study from the University of Southern California, has found an association between coffee drinking and longevity.
 Studies have also shown less cardiovascular disease among people who drink coffee, making coffee actually heart-healthy.

 But what about caffeine’s role in all this?
 While many studies find benefits in coffee, many of those benefits occurred whether the coffee was caffeinated or decaffeinated.
 It’s possible that there could be something else in coffee that boosts health.
 Or, it could be that there is another confounding factor affecting the results — after all, these studies have only proved a link, not a cause and effect.

 Research presented at an American Heart Association conference, though, provided a mechanism for how caffeine itself might improve heart health.
 Drinking a cup of coffee significantly improved blood flow among small blood vessels, which may keep your heart from having to work too hard.

 See how caffeine makes you feel

 Although the research doesn’t currently support a link between caffeine and arrhythmias, if you find caffeine seems to worsen the condition, consider cutting down.